Imagine this situation:

 In this post, you’ll discover the essential steps needed to improve your website content so your website drives customers to your inbox and shopping cart, not to your competitor’s website.

-Follow these steps to bring your website content back to life.
+Follow these website content tips to bring your website content back to life.

 How to Improve Your Website Content

-With these 11 steps, you’ll take your website content from mundane to magnificent.
+With these 11 website content tips, you’ll take your website content from mundane to magnificent.

 Step 1 – Do a Content Audit